 - Develop assessments to measure and improve preschoolers’ mathematical and computational thinking

 - Conduct studies in preschool classrooms serving children from low-income communities to identify data collection and analysis activities that promote engagement and learning

-- Findings from this project have been shared in journals, including Education Sciences and the International Journal on Integrating Technology in Education, and were spotlighted in a recent STEM For All Video Showcase video.
+- Findings from this project have been shared in journals, including Early Childhood Research Quarterly, Education Sciences, and the International Journal on Integrating Technology in Education, and were spotlighted in a recent STEM For All Video Showcase video.

 Drawing on data from 20 schools in two states, this project will: